 Once the Home and all correlating devices are fully mapped, you can make very specific requests.
 Ask Home to “Play Santo and Johnny in the living room,” for instance, and the device will have Sleep Walk playing in no time.
 This makes Google Home similar to Sonos’ speaker systems, with the added benefit of voice-command technology.
 It also shares similar functionality with Chromecast devices, letting you play YouTube videos on your TV by saying something like, “OK, Google, play The Last Jedi trailer on the living room TV.”
 Even in a house brimming with Google Homes, the company claims that only the closest unit will respond.

 Apple wants you to use its HomePods and Apple Music only.
-Right now, there’s no multi-room audio available.
-HomePod is compatible with AirPlay 2, Apple’s forthcoming multi-room audio solution.
+There is now multi-room audio available.
+HomePod is compatible with AirPlay 2, Apple’s multi-room audio solution.
 AirPlay 2 also supports a ton of third-party speakers, including those from Bang & Olufsen, Bose, Denon, McIntosh, and Bowers & Wilkins.
 Presumably, it will act in a similar fashion to the Home, letting you ask Siri to play songs on the Bose speakers in your dining room.
 If you’re looking to stream Spotify on a HomePod, forget it.
 For now, only Apple Music is streamable.
 You’ll have more flexibility with Echo and Home devices, which are compatible with Spotify, Pandora, and most other major services.

 Both the Echo and Home also utilize microphones with far-field technology.
 Google claims it has incorporated hundreds of thousands of various audio environments to ensure the Home can isolate speech even in an environment with added ambient sounds.
 Similarly, the HomePod has six microphones, and Apple says they’re each designed to hear you, even over your music.
 We found that to be true in most cases.